+Includes Excludes

-Includes Excludes • Arising out of operation directly attributable to the segment. • Provision for tax.
-Corporate level borrowing. • Arising from operation allocated on a reasonable basis to segment.
-Corporate lever borrowing.
+• Arising out of operation directly attributable • Provision for tax.

+to the segment. • Corporate level borrowing.

+• Arising from operation allocated on a

+reasonable basis to segment.

 7. Primary Disclosure

 Primary Segment Information to be disclosed by the entity (7 points)